ArcBlock/forge-cli/README.md

-  tx:sign                               Sign a transaction (base64) according to sender’s wallet unstake                               Revert stakes to various entities upgrade                               Upgrade chain node to new version without reset use [version]                         Active an already downloaded forge release version                               Output version for all forge components wallet:create [options]               Create a local wallet and dump its public/private key web [options] [action]                Start or stop the web UI of running forge node workshop [action]                     Start or stop the did workshop
+  tx:sign                               Sign a transaction (base64) according to sender’s wallet unstake                               Revert stakes to various entities upgrade                               Upgrade chain node to new version without reset use [version]                         Activate an already downloaded forge release version                               Output version for all forge components wallet:create [options]               Create a local wallet and dump its public/private key web [options] [action]                Start/stop the web interface of running forge chain/node workshop [action]                     Start/stop the dApps workshop

 Examples: